multunus/motion-horizontal-scroll/README.md

 cell.set_thumbnail_image image      # image is an instance of UIImage
 ```

 And the second is probably the method that would be more commonly used for apps that use images pulled from a network.
-This would require the *afmotion* gem or the *UIImageView+AFNetworking* category.
+This would require the ```setImageWithURL``` method for the ```UIImageView``` class which can be availed by installing the ```afmotion``` gem (in Objective-C, this would be available in the ```UIImageView+AFNetworking``` category).
 The two arguments it takes are the URL to the image and the name of a locally available placeholder image.
 The syntax is:
 ```ruby
 cell.set_thumbnail_image_with_url image_url, placeholder      # image_url is a URL in form of a string and the placeholder is a local image that can take the place of the image until it loads